 - Feeling too old for summer camp, but not old enough or not enough experience to work as a counselor?
 In the Summertimes CIT Program, students will learn what it takes to be a camp counselor!
 This interactive CIT program is a full-day program.

 Subsequent optional on-the-job sessions will explore different themed training each week, focusing on counselor-relevant topics such as bullying and diversity.
 During these additional weeks, CIT participants will be matched up with a group of counselors and campers from the Summertimes Day Camp in order to give CIT students the opportunity to put their training to work!
 Participants in the Summertimes CIT program will be given special consideration when they apply to work as a counselor for Summertimes in the future.

-Please note that the first week of the CIT program is required to participate in the subsequent on-the-job training weeks.
-Session I will be on the Upper School campus; Sessions II – IV will be on the Lower School campus.
+The first week of the CIT program is required to participate in the subsequent on-the-job training weeks.
+CIT Training (Week 1, June 12-16) will be on the Middle School campus; On-the-Job sessions will be on the Lower School campus.

 Contact the Summer Programs Office with any questions you may have at firstname.lastname@example.org, or at 703-212-2777.